Continuing Education Activity

 Treatment of hemodynamically significant interarterial coronary artery anomalies, such as an origin from the contralateral coronary sinus with an intramural course, involves surgical unroofing of the intramural portion of the anomalous artery or coronary artery bypass grafting.

-Coronary artery fistulas have a spontaneous closure rate of only 1% to 2%.
+Coronary artery fistulas have a spontaneous closure rate of only 1 to 2%.
 Transcatheter therapy is effective, has a lower morbidity and complication rate, and is preferred over surgery.
-Transcatheter treatments include coil embolization, occlusion devices such as the Amplatzer occluder, and implantable balloons.
+Transcatheter treatments include coil embolization, occlusion devices, and implantable balloons.
 Surgical repair is reserved for cases that fail or are not amenable to transcatheter options.

 Intrinsic anomalies, including an intramyocardial course and a subendocardial course, generally do not require treatment.